 Rough A Complex, 47/8 AD and AP platforms with bridge link

-Scope of the Rough 47/8A Decommissioning Program
+Scope of the Rough 47/8A Decommissioning Programs

 The drilling platform (Rough AD) consists of an eight-leg welded and tubular jacket structure supporting upper and lower topside decks via eight unbraced tubular columns.
 Leg insert piles fix the whole structure to the seabed.
 The Rough AD topside consists of: